-Below is information to keep in mind when teaching the content in this unit.
-This material is intended to help teachers consider the complexities of teaching about anti-Jewish policy and the rise of the Nazi Party and to deliver accurate and sensitive instruction.
+The following points are intended to help educators consider the complexities of teaching about Nazi Germany and to deliver accurate and sensitive instruction.

 The purpose of this unit is for students to learn about the Weimar Republic’s fragile democracy between 1918 and 1933 and to examine historical events that allowed for the complete breakdown of democracy in Germany between 1933 and 1939, which led to the unfolding of anti-Jewish policies.
 Students will also investigate primary source materials in order to understand how legislation, terror, and propaganda isolated German Jewry from German society.
 Students also have an opportunity to consider the role and responsibility of the individual in interrupting hate and the escalation of violence.

 - What factors can lead to the breakdown of democracy in a society?

 - How were German Jews isolated and demonized by the Nazis?

 - In what ways can prejudice escalate when it is left unchecked?

 - What is the role of individuals and groups in interrupting hate?